 Semester 1 & 2

 During the first two semesters, students acquire basic knowledge, comprehension and application skills in accounting and auditing.
 These are the core specialist subjects.
 Students are expected to transfer the knowledge acquired in accounting and auditing and their method expertise in the form of dissertations (e.g., seminar projects).
 These need to be completed regularly throughout the entire duration of the course.

-Additionally, basic knowledge, comprehension and application skills are conveyed in the first two semesters of the studies regarding the supplementary specialist subjects.
-These are mathematics, statistics, corporate finance and law.
+Additionally, basic knowledge, comprehension, and application skills are conveyed in the first two semesters of the studies regarding the supplementary specialist subjects.
+These are mathematics, statistics, corporate finance, and law.

 Semester 3 & 4

-During the semesters 3 and 4, specialist and detailed knowledge in the core specialist areas of accounting and auditing is conveyed and analysis, synthesis and evaluation are promoted.
+During the semesters 3 and 4, specialist and detailed knowledge in the core specialist areas of accounting and auditing is conveyed and analysis, synthesis, and evaluation are promoted.
 Courses are offered in the supplementary specialist subjects of IT and computer systems, business studies and economics.
 The culmination and conclusion of this stage of the studies is the Master thesis.

-First degree qualifying for working in the fields of business studies, economics, law, and mathematics (e.g., Bachelor, diploma or Staatsexamen) corresponding to a minimum of 180 ECTS, or completed an equivalent, recognised level of education corresponding to a minimum of 180 ECTS.
+First degree qualifying for working in the fields of business studies, economics, law, and mathematics (e.g., Bachelor, diploma or Staatsexamen) corresponding to a minimum of 180 ECTS, or completed an equivalent, recognized level of education corresponding to a minimum of 180 ECTS.
 Proof of excellent written and oral English language skills (B2) is also required.

 As part of the application process for the Master’s degree course in Accounting and Audit, all applicants have to complete an entrance examination.